Top Menu

 Summary

 Helicobacter pylori (H. pylori) is a type of bacteria that causes infection in the stomach.
-It is found in about two-thirds of the world’s population.
-It may be spread by unclean food and water, but researchers aren’t sure.
-It causes Peptic ulcers and can also cause stomach cancer.
+It is the main cause of peptic ulcers, and it can also cause gastritis and stomach cancer.

 • Wash your hands after using the bathroom and before eating